race2infinity/The-Documentation-Compendium/README.md

 - You want to be a better writer

-## 📢 Best Practices<a name = "best_practices"></a>
+## Best Practices<a name = "best_practices"></a>

-**✔️ Things to remember:**
+**Things to remember:**

 - Keep a lighthearted friendly tone.
 Treat the reader as someone who doesn't have a lot of knowledge about the topic but is very interested
 - Keep things brief
 - Use headings frequently.
 This breaks things up when reading and often it is good for linking to specific information
 - Link to other places in the documentation often but only for additional information.
-Readers should not have to navigate through several pages to find the information that they need about one specific thing.
+Readers should not have to navigate through several pages to find information regarding one specific thing.
 Just inline the immediately relevant information and link off if they want to know more
 - Use as many code snippets, CLI, etc. examples as possible.
 Show the reader what you mean
 - Gently introduce a guide before diving into technical details.
 This gives context and readers are more likely to stay engaged longer
 - It is always good to describe the functionality of the various files in your project
 - Always use gender-neutral pronouns.
 A gender-neutral pronoun is a pronoun which does not associate a gender with the individual who is being discussed.
-For eg. - using 'they' instead of 'he / she'
+For eg. - using 'they' instead of 'he/she'

-**❌ Things you should avoid:**
+**Things you should avoid:**

 - Don't assume prior knowledge about the topic.
 If you want to appeal to a large audience, then you are going to have people with very diverse backgrounds
 - Don't use idioms.
 Write using more formal terms that are well defined.
 This makes it easier for non-native English speakers and for translations to be written